The Malamute Rock Climbing

 From the pedestrian bridge, head up a dirt trail, across the logged area and look for a trail that heads up on to the tree ridge.
 The trail will lead you to the top of the cliff between the Starr Wall and the Stooges Slab.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Malamute:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Malamute:

 Featured Route For The Malamute